Average Settlement for Car Accident in Georgia

 How Much Are Most Car Accident Settlements?

 So, where can you find credible information about the average settlement in Georgia?
-You have two options:
+You can calculate the average yourself using data reported to third-party agencies.
+Let's look at what those numbers say.

 • In 2021, Georgia insurance companies paid out $7,400,455.88 for auto claims.